abdnimit1203/abdnimit1203/README.md

 <h4 align="left">🏡 ABuild Homes Estate </h4>

-- **Description** : A real estate website where people can buy houses by offering price.
-There are 3 roles for user which are managed by admins in the dashboard.
-There is a User, Agent and Admin role for this website.
-Where user adds project to wishlist and make an offer from user dashboard.
-Agent manages those offer and accepts the best one and other offers gets rejected.
-Agent adds properties to be added to user viewpoint and update them.
-Admin manages the properties , total sales and user roles.
+- **Description**: A real estate website where people can buy houses by offering prices.
+There are 3 roles for users which are managed by admins in the dashboard.
+There is a User, Agent, and Admin role for this website.
+Where the user adds the property to the wishlist and makes an offer from the user dashboard.
+Agent manages those offers and accepts the best one and other offers get rejected.
+Agent adds properties to be added to the user viewpoint and updates them.
+Admin manages the properties, total sales, and user roles.
-*Stripe payment is available*
+*Stripe payment is system test version is applied for transaction*

 - **Technologies used** : <br>
     **Front end** : Reactjs , tailwind , DaisyUi, Framer <br>